-Unused PTO can be rolled over from one year to the next up to a maximum accumulation of up to 120 hours, after which point unused PTO hours will be automatically reimbursed at the end of the year in which they are unused at a rate of \$12/hour (\$96 per eight hour day).
+Unused PTO can be rolled over from one year to the next up to a maximum accumulation of up to 120 hours.
+After this point, unused PTO hours will be automatically reimbursed on the July 15 payroll at a rate of \$12/hour (\$96 per eight hour day).

 Only 16 hours of rollover PTO (2 days) may be used per school year.
-In the event of a parental leave, all unused PTO can be applied.
+In the event of a parental or medical leave, all unused PTO can be applied.

 Team members can request in writing that all hours be reimbursed rather than rolled over at the end of the year.
+Requests must be submitted no later than June 30 each year to the Manager of Operations.